aces/Loris/test/UnitTestGuide.md

 **1. With the ‘pselect’-style database method**

-   Example implementation: [/test/unittests/UtilityTest.php](https://github.com/aces/Loris/blob/major/test/unittests/UtilityTest.php) -- Not including the first 2 tests!
+   Example implementation: [test/unittests/UtilityTest.php](https://github.com/aces/Loris/blob/major/test/unittests/UtilityTest.php) -- Not including the first 2 tests!

-<span style="text-decoration:underline;">When to use this:</span>

-<span style="text-decoration:underline;">	</span>This test is a “pure” unit test because there are no external dependencies involved.
+**When to use this:** This test is a “pure” unit test because there are no external dependencies involved.
 It should be used when you would like **to test that the correct query is being called**.

 As will be explained, the database is a mock and so you decide what the query returns.
 Therefore, you cannot test the logic of the query with this method.